 Inspired by conversations on the FOOD52 Hotline, we're sharing tips and tricks that make navigating all of our kitchens easier and more fun.

-But composting can be easily integrated into your life, whether you have a vast yard or a closet-sized apartment.
-Even the laziest of us can do something useful with our organic food waste.
-And we're here to tell you how.
+The virtues of composting are clear: It reduces waste and gives valuable nutrients back to soil.
+But the alternative is often too easy—you chop your onion, peel your banana, and slide all the refuse straight into the trash.
+Still, composting can easily be integrated into your life, whether you have a vast yard or a closet-sized apartment.
+Even the laziest of us can do something useful with our organic food waste, and we're here to tell you how.

-First: The quick and dirty on composting
+First, the quick and dirty on composting:

-The right materials
+The right materials:

 There are a few things to avoid adding to your compost bin or pile.
 These include the thick rinds of citrus, fats or lard, ash, pet waste, and dairy.
 A comprehensive list of what's cool to compost and what isn't can be found here.